TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/5-Fret Guitar.md

 Notes can have their natural forcing flipped using the strum/HOPO flip modifier, referred to as forcing.
 Both single notes and chords can be forced, and it is possible to create same-fret consecutive HOPOs (both single and chord) through forcing.

-In .chart, sustains do not get cut off if they are shorter than a certain threshold, unlike .mid.
+Sustains do not get cut off if they are shorter than a certain threshold, unlike .mid.

 ### Special Phrase Types